sflagl/FEWD-startup_matchmaker/readme.md

 ### Step 5 - Pull Request

 Send a Pull Request to submit your homework.
-From your fewd90week7 page on github.com (https://github.com/YOURUSERNAME/fewd90week7), click on the "New Pull Request" button and follow the prompts.
+From your FEWD-startup_matchermaker page on github.com (https://github.com/YOURUSERNAME/FEWD-startup_matchermaker), click on the "New Pull Request" button and follow the prompts.

 ### Step 6 - Publish with [Gitbot](http://gitbot.co/)! (optional)

-Want to post your fewd90week7 project on your github.io url?
-Log into gitbot and click the fewd90week7 repository button and VOILA!
-It will (perhaps after a few minutes) be viewable online at http://YOURUSERNAME.github.io/fewd90week7
+Want to post your FEWD-startup_matchermaker project on your github.io url?
+Log into gitbot and click the FEWD-startup_matchermaker repository button and VOILA!
+It will (perhaps after a few minutes) be viewable online at http://YOURUSERNAME.github.io/FEWD-startup_matchermaker